avinash04/spring-petclinic-main/readme.md

 4) Create DockerFile
    - Create DockerFile which has maven, java support to create docker image
    - Copy generated jar to docker image and include entrypoint to run application
-   - Change tomcat default port (option in case 8080 already used)

 5) Create Jenkinsfile
    - Create Jenkinsfile and add scripts to run pipeline (we can use pipeline syntax in jenkin for reference)